mutable/boilerplate-node-micro-express/README.md

 #node-micro
-node-micro is a open-source microservice template built with NodeJS.
+node-micro is a microservice template built with NodeJS.
 It is designed to work with the [LSQ] platform.
 It includes all of the features necessary to build a robust microservice.

 You can customize this template to suit almost any use case.